* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to store bagels

-For short-term storage (2-3 days) wrap your bagels in plastic or put them in a paper bag and leave them at room temperature.
+For short-term storage (1-2 days), wrap leftover bagels in foil or put them in a paper bag and leave them at room temperature.
 Go for plastic if you want a soft bagel and don’t mind losing the crunchy outside.
 Opt for a paper bag if you want to keep the crust crisp.
-Freeze bagels for longer-term storage.

 Avoid keeping the bagels in the fridge.
 The cold temperatures speed up the staling process.